-5.1.7 Software Reset & Hardware /RESET pin
+6.4 Software Reset & Hardware /RESET pin

-The W25Q16JW can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
-This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
-If the command sequence is successfully accepted, the device will take approximately 30uS (tRST) to reset.
-No command will be accepted during the reset period.
+The W25Q16JW can be reset to the initial power-on state by a software Reset sequence.
+This sequence must include two consecutive instructions: Enable Reset (66h) & Reset (99h).
+If the instruction sequence is successfully accepted, the device will take approximately 30μS (tRST) to reset.
+No instruction will be accepted during the reset period.
+For the SOIC-16 and TFBGA packages, W25Q16JW provides a dedicated hardware /RESET pin.
+Drive the /RESET pin low for a minimum period of ~1μS (tRESET) will interrupt any on-going external/internal operations and reset the device to its initial power-on state.
+Hardware /RESET pin has higher priority than other SPI input signals (/CS, CLK, IOs).